Feeling Nausea at Night: Causes and Treatment

 Home Remedies

-People often ask why I wake up nauseous in the middle of the night, even when I am not pregnant.
+People often have this question why they wake up nauseous in the middle of the night, even when I am not pregnant.
 Whether you are pregnant or not, the treatment plan depends upon the root cause of night or daytime nausea.
 Following home remedies can help overcome this uncomfortable feeling:

 • Avoid strenuous physical activity and take rest until the condition is better